-A typical sized team will see 1500 so the numbers seen were good.
-The March and June clinics were both cancelled due to political unrest, making this the first clinic held since January.
+have been donating \$10 in the name of our weekly speaker to the Community Health Initiative for the last three years.
+This is a symbol of our ongoing A typical sized team will see 1500 so the numbers seen were good.
+The March awareness of the issue and a call to action while providing clean water for and June clinics were both cancelled due to political unrest, making this a family each week on an ongoing basis. the first clinic held since January.
 The next clinic will be held in October.
 CHI holds 5 medical clinics and 2 surgical clinics each year.

 Haiti is on the Western third of the island of Hispaniola.
 With an estimated 10.5 million citizens, 75% are estimated to live below the poverty line.
 The majority of live on less than \$2 per day.
-Frequent natural disasters only Clean Water Project worsen the situation.
+Frequent natural disasters only worsen the situation.
 Please assist us in supporting them.